Fujifilm XQ1 Comparison Review

 The Fujifilm XQ1 is a fixed lens compact camera that was officially introduced in October 2013 and is equipped with a 2/3 sensor.
 It offers a resolution of 12 megapixel.

 Is the Fujifilm XQ1 a good camera?
-The XQ1 has a Camera Elo of 1686.
+The XQ1 has a Camera Elo of 1626.
 This rating puts the XQ1 below average of all travel zoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the XQ1 ranks among the top 50 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+In terms of its sensor size category (small sensor cameras), the XQ1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Fujifilm XQ1 is more than 10 years old, and there have been many other good digital cameras released since 2013.

 |Fixed lens compact camera|